Sanki Daroga

 The film was released on 7 September 2018 in theatres in the Indian states of Bihar and Jharkhand.
 On 14 September 2018, it was released in theatres in Mumbai and Gujarat.
 Sanki Daroga also had its first international release outside India in Bangkok, Thailand, where it premiered on 12 October 2018 to packed theaters.
 Ravi Kishan attended the premiere in Bangkok and also attended the Durga Pujas at Dev Mandir, Vishnu Mandir, and Geetha Ashram along with Bhojpuri singer Kalpana Patowary.

 The film is based on true events and addresses issues of rape and crimes committed against women in India.
 It emphasizes the importance of male responsibility and sensitivity towards women, as well as the ill effects of alcohol consumption and substance abuse.

 Plot

-Raghuraj Pratap Singh (Ravi Kishan) is a bureaucratic police officer who prosecutes rapists.
+Raghuraj Pratap Singh (played by Ravi Kishan) is a police officer and civil servant who prosecutes rapists.
 He falls in love with a Muslim woman named Sahiba.
-Rathi and his three brothers gang-rape minors, and Raghuraj takes action against them.
-To take revenge, Rathi and his three brothers gang-rape Sahiba (Anjana Singh) and kill her.
-Raghuraj gets angry and becomes "Sanki Daroga".
+When Rathi and his three brothers are found to have gang-raped minors, Raghuraj takes action against them.
+Seeking revenge, Rathi and his brothers gang-rape and murder Sahiba (played by Anjana Singh).
+Enraged, Raghuraj adopts the persona of 'Sanki Daroga'.